-Information about what items you cannot put in your smart clear sacks or in the smart banks.
+Information about what items you can't put in your clear smart sacks or in the smart banks or green recycling bins.

-Any materials put in the smart sacks or smart banks which can't be recycled are called contaminants.
+Any materials put in the Smart Sacks or Smart Banks or green recycling bins which can't be recycled are called contaminants.

 Some contaminants can cause serious damage to the recyclable materials and equipment at the materials recovery facility (MRF), where materials are sorted.
 For example, food waste damages paper so it can't be recycled, and textiles can wind around equipment at the MRF and damage it.